Islamorada

 Theater of the Sea

-Theater of the Sea is one of the oldest marine mammal facilities in the world.
+Theatre of the Sea is one of the oldest marine mammal facilities in the world.
 The P.F.
-McKenney family who owned the place has been operating it since 1946 with the mission to provide a pleasant home for the animals as well as allowing visitors to interacts with the animals up close and personal from the various programs and shows offered.
+McKenney family who owned the place has been operating it since 1946 with the mission to provide a pleasant home for the animals as well as allow visitors to interact with the animals up close and personal from the various programs and shows offered.

 Hurricane Monument

 On our way down to Key West, Dave pointed out this monument to us.
 The memorial tribute to the hundreds who died in the Great Labor Day Hurricane of 1935.
-I knew about this memorial and had planned for a visit, but after our long walk in Key largo, I didn’t have the urge to walk on the scorching sun again.
+I knew about this memorial and had planned a visit, but after our long walk in Key Largo, I didn’t have the urge to walk in the scorching sun again.

 Dedicated to the memory of the civilians and war veterans whose lives were lost in the hurricane of September Second, 1935.